-Ice skating in London during the run-up to Christmas is one of the most magical activities one can enjoy.
+Ice skating during the run-up to Christmas in London is one of the most magical activities one can enjoy.

 With some of the world’s best seasonal decorations to be found in London, there’s nothing quite like gliding across an ice rink, surrounded by twinkling trees, shimmering baubles, and radiant lights.